onur-CK/SkillFlow/README.md

+- Bug: When accessing the edit profile page, users encountered a "OperationalError: no such column: skillflow_userprofile.first_name" error, preventing them from viewing or editing their profile information.
+This critical error occurred despite the UserProfile model being properly defined in the codebase.
+- Cause: The database schema was out of sync with the model definitions.
+While the UserProfile model included fields for first_name, last_name, email, and bio, these columns were not properly created in the database because migrations were either missing or not applied.
+This discrepancy between the model definition and the actual database structure led to the operational error when attempting to access these non-existent columns.
+- Fix: The issue was resolved by reconstructing and applying the database migrations properly.
+First, new migrations were generated using `python manage.py makemigrations` to create the necessary database schema changes based on the current model definitions.
+Then, these migrations were applied to the database using `python manage.py migrate`, which created the missing columns and synchronized the database structure with the model definitions.
+This ensured all required fields were properly created in the database table.

 ##Modular Code Architecture -------------------------- Check the topic name
 Modular Code Design for 'SkillFlow'
 At SkillFlow, we employ a modular code structure, akin to building with LEGO blocks, to ensure flexibility, maintainability, and efficiency throughout our development process.
 Each part of our system is designed to function independently while integrating seamlessly into the larger framework.
 This approach enables us to: